From Kabul, pregnant reporter fights NZ govt to come home

 She said she has been vaccinated three times and is ready to isolate herself upon her return to New Zealand.
 “This is ridiculous.
 It is my legal right to go to New Zealand, where I have health care, where I have family.
 All my support is there,” she said.

-Bellis first wrote about her difficulties in a column published in The New Zealand Herald on Saturday.
-New Zealand’s COVID-19 Response Minister Chris Hipkins told the Herald his office had asked officials to check whether they followed the proper procedures in Bellis’s case, “which appeared at first sight to warrant further explanation.”
+On Monday, New Zealand’s COVID-19 Response Minister Chris Hipkins said officials had suggested Bellis amend her application or try again under different criteria.

+“I want to be clear, there is a place in Managed Isolation and Quarantine for people with special circumstances like Ms Bellis.
+No one’s saying there is not,” Hipkins said.
+He said while officials had needed to make some difficult choices, the quarantine system had worked well overall by saving lives and preventing the health system from getting swamped.

-Bellis had worked as an Afghanistan correspondent for Al Jazeera, the Qatar-based satellite station.
-In November, she resigned from Al Jazeera which is based in the Middle Eastern State of Qatar, because it is illegal to be pregnant and unmarried in Qatar.
+Bellis had worked as an Afghanistan correspondent for Al Jazeera, the Qatar-based news network.
+In November, she resigned, because it is illegal to be pregnant and unmarried in Qatar.
 Al Jazeera did not immediately respond to a request for comment.

 Bellis then flew to Belgium, trying to get residency there, but said the length of the process would have left her in the country with an expired visa.
 She said she could have hopped from country to country on tourist visas while she waited to have her baby.
 She said this would have meant spending money on hotels without support or health care, while she fought to return to New Zealand.